cirosantilli/linux-cheat/strace.md

     exit_group(0)                           = ?
     +++ exited with 0 +++

 Wow, boilerplate!
-Just a few more calls than with the raw assembly :-)
+Just a "few" more calls than with the raw assembly :-)

 If we remove the `puts()`, we see that the only commands it added were: